How much can a surrogate earn?

 Feeling part of the family

 Thankfully, later surrogacies have been much more positive.
 Christina carried for a couple that welcomed her into their family, so much so that her current pregnancy is for that couple’s sister and brother-in-law.
-The match happened at one of the most informal settings possible: the twin boys’ 4th birthday party.
+The match happened at one of the most informal settings possible: a children’s birthday party.

 “She was 46 and had gone through many failed IVF attempts [to ultimately gain one daughter], and she was starting to think another baby just wasn’t in the cards for her.
 She told me, ‘Maybe I’m just supposed to have her, maybe I’m not supposed to have two children… but I have these dreams, and I see my son.’”